DavidDikker/endgame/README.md

 endgame expose --service iam --name test-resource-exposure --dry-run
 ```

-* To create the backdoor to that resource from your rogue account (🚨this is not a drill🚨):
+* To create the backdoor to that resource from your rogue account

+> 🚨this is not a drill🚨

 ```
 endgame expose --service iam --name test-resource-exposure